toddbranch/ECE382/notes/L22/L22_moving_average.md

 ## Moving Average

 - Write a function that computes the "moving average" for a stream of data points it is receiving.
-    - A moving average computes the average of the most recent `N_AVG_SAMPLES` (a constant in your header file) points.
+    - A moving average computes the average of the most recent `N_AVG_SAMPLES` points.
     - Initialize values in the "average" array to be 0.
     - For example: (`N_AVG_SAMPLES` = 2), sample stream = (2, 4, 6, 8).
         - Starting point: average [0, 0]